amindadgar/amindadgar/README.md

 #### Teck Stacks
 The technologies that I'm familiar with:
-- Python
+- Python (+ Test Driven Development)
-- SQL, Neo4j, MongoDB
+- PostgreSql, Neo4j, MongoDB databases
 - RabbitMQ
-  - worked with pika python library
+  - Writing python microservices
+- Apache Airflow
+  - Writing ETL process scripts
+- Docker
+  - Dockerized different services and libraries
 - Flask
   - Did some minimal projects with it, but it's really easy for me to learn more.
-- Docker
-  - Dockerized different services and libraries
 - Latex
 - Git